kamalbhandari/AMYLOID_LLPS/README.md

 This repository contains python scripts for modeling the kinetics of amyloid aggregation.
 All simulation results are saved for reproducibilty, and final figures are consolidated into a single pdf for convenience.

 # Repository structure
-* /data/ - Contains all .npy files used to produce all plots.
+* /data/ - Contains all .npy files used to produce plots.
-* /figures/ - contains the final complied PDF with all figures.
+* /figures/ - Contains all figures in pdf.
 * /codes/ - Contains all python source codes files.
 # Python scripts
 ### simulate_kinetics.py
-Simulates the time evolution of monomers, droplets, oligomers, and fibrils concentration.
+Simulates and plots the time evolution of monomers, droplets, oligomers, and fibrils concentration.
 Saves the fibril mass and the corresponding time in .npy files.
 ### simulate_kinetics_salt.py
-Simulates the time evolution of monomers, droplets, oligomers, and fibril concentration under varying salt concentrations.
+Simulates and plots the time evolution of monomers, droplets, oligomers, and fibril concentration under varying salt concentrations.
 ### analyze_kinetics.py
 Plots half-time, lag-time, fibril aggregation rate, and time evolution of fibril mass fraction as a function of concentration.